pogo61/Quickbooks-API-Hook/README.md

 - ensure that the status changes to "Workflow Is Completed"

 #### Configure Security
-- Go to MailChimp API Hook -> Policies -> Operational Policies ->    ProcessVariables policy
+- Go to Quickbooks API Hook -> Policies -> Operational Policies ->    ProcessVariables policy
     - Click "modify" in the XML Policy Tab.
 An XML Policy Content editor dialog will be displayed.
     - change the value of the 'redirectURI' element to be the 'Redirect URL' value to https://"ND HOST":"ND HTTPS PORT"/auth_success
     - save the changes